Skip to content

 Up to a total of 400 Americans per year aged 56 to 64 can obtain residency through a minimum NZ$3 million investment.

-Many of us will never be eligible for immigration privileges.
+Many of us will not be eligible for immigration privileges.
 Many of the people online promoting becoming an expat, moving abroad and so forth have actual privileges that made their move possible.
 They often neglect to mention that.
 Many of these expats fail to mention their unique privileges – and make online posts and videos akin to the Instagram “vanlife” phenomena, or the Youtube “cottage core” videos – much of which are faked for the cameras.

-1 thought on ““Immigration Privilege” is real”
+2 thoughts on ““Immigration Privilege” is real”

 1. Pingback: International: How many Americans have lived abroad at some point? – Coldstreams

-Population Demographics Series
+Series

 Categories